 Warrant Officer Class 2 Jon Earp – Development Manager

 Having survived testicular and lung cancer, Jon was determined to make a difference for those less fortunate; whether cycling from Bosnia to London to various Charity events around the world, Jon eventually migrated from two to four wheels.
 And an engine.
-As the Motorsport Co-ordinator for a major UK car club, it was only a matter of time before he met Major Jim.
-Jon juggles his job as a Military helicopter pilot with the role of Development Manager for Mission Motorsport, sometimes even going to work.
+After 23 years in the Army, Jon now juggles his job as an Air Ambulance pilot with the role of Development Manager for Mission Motorsport.

 Sue Pattenden – Charity Co-ordinator

 Sue has been a stalwart volunteer and service charity supporter for many years, and very happily is now full time Charity Co-ordinator for Mission Motorsport and therefore an experienced herder of cats.
 Her irrepressible enthusiasm and commitment to the cause see her in pitlanes, campervans, quaysides, tents and inevitably nightclubs in support of the Mission Motorsport blokes and girls.

 Professes to be grumpy but has limitless time for those in need and that grin always spoils any pretence Sue may have had at being serious.